nunit/docs/docs/articles/nunit/writing-tests/assertions/assertion-models/constraint.md

 The overloads that take a bool work exactly like `Assert.IsTrue`, except that `Assert.IsTrue` does not accept a `Func<string>` for the exception message.

-For overloads taking a constraint, the argument must be a object implementing the **IResolveConstraint** interface, which supports performing a test on an actual value and generating appropriate messages.
+For overloads taking a constraint, the argument must be an object implementing the **IResolveConstraint** interface, which supports performing a test on an actual value and generating appropriate messages.
 This interface is described in more detail under [Custom Constraints](xref:customconstraints).